Want to avoid cold and flu this season? Read this to make sure you're washing your hands properly.

 Stocking up on Softsoap and Purell?
 Join the scrub.
 Coronavirus panic has anxious New Yorkers swarming drugstores and supermarkets for germ-killers.
 And with public health specialists stressing the ...

-In the battle against the flu, an annual vaccine is important, and so is keeping your hands clean.
-But before you give that hand sanitizer a pump, remember the surprising results of a new study about ...
+In the battle against the flu, an annual vaccine is important and so is keeping your hands clean.
+But before you give that hand sanitizer a pump, listen up.
+Consumer Reports reveals a surprising new ...

 Hand sanitizer can be especially convenient for killing germs when you’re on the go or traveling.
 But while many hand sanitizers claim to kill 99.9% of germs, they’re not effective against everything ...

-Breakthroughs, discoveries, and DIY tips sent every weekday.
+Breakthroughs, discoveries, and DIY tips sent six days a week.
 Terms of Service and Privacy Policy.
 Follow all of PopSci’s COVID-19 coverage here, including travel ...